algosup/2023-2024-project-4-sportshield-team-5/documents/functional-specification/functional-specification.md

 #### 2.2.1.2 NFC

 Users should be able to connect to the device via the application and its NFC capabilities (The NFC connection should have the same capabilities as the BLE connection).
-It is however important to note that the NFC functionality is a nice to have feature, meaning that it isn't the most important want to implement and will be done if everything else has been already done.
+It is however important to note that the NFC functionality is a nice-to-have feature, meaning that it isn't the most important want to implement and will be done if everything else has been already done.

 ### 2.2.2 Anti-Theft function